Superalgos/Superalgos/README.md

 When you have more than one strategy under the same trading system, all strategies share the *parameters* defined at the trading system level.
 This means that all strategies will work with the same *base asset* and share the same *initialCapital*.

 As a consequence, strategies within a trading system may never be triggered on at the same time.
-Under such setting, when a strategy is triggered on, it blocks the triggering of the rest of the strategies within the trading system until the strategy is triggered off.
+Under such a setting, when a strategy is triggered on, it blocks the triggering of the rest of the strategies within the trading system until the strategy is triggered off.

 If you wish to have multiple strategies that work independently of each other, then you need to place them on different trading systems.
 At this point, the app supports only one trading system per definition.
 As a result, if you wish to have multiple independent strategies, then you need to have multiple definitions, each with one trading system.
 Learn how to do that in the [Working with Multiple Definitions](#working-with-multiple-definitions) section.